llunardon/speed-analyzer/README.md

 # MPAI Audio Analyser: Speed Irregularities Detector

+- **Note:** as of November 29, 2023 the notebooks are outdated as they use old versions of methods.
+They'll be updated asap

 - **Note:** the script `wav2spec.py` uses SoX for computing the spectrograms with 'lin' and 'log' parameters, while it uses Librosa for the mel spectrogram.